Wunita Gokhos Hershey Bears Game Registration closes on January 25

 - Be registered in a Scouts BSA Troop, Venture Crew, or Sea Scout Ship.

 - Hold at least the First Class Rank.

 - Have 15 days and nights of camping during the two-year period prior to election.
 The 15 days and nights must include one, but not more than one, long-term camp consisting of six consecutive days and five nights of resident camping, approved and under the auspices and standards of the BSA.
 The balance of the camping must be overnight, weekend, or other short-term camps.

-- Be approved by their Scoutmaster or Varsity Coach.
+- Be approved by their Scoutmaster, Crew Adviser, or Skipper.

 Adults may be nominated to the Order of the Arrow if they meet the following requirements:

 - The unit committee may only nominate adults if the unit has held a youth election resulting in at least one youth member being elected.